sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210208: s_client works vs. CF with ciphersuite 0x1301 so
+I guess I have a bug in handling 0x1302's hash output length in the ECH confirmation magic bit calculation.
+And still loads of leaks and code re-factoring needed, but can now claim -09 interop for at least some credible setups.

+- 20210227: NSS tstclnt and s_client now both working against s_server, but s_client failing vs. CF deployment (looks like the CF server decrypts ok, but I get a different SH.random magic still)

 - 20210226: Got NSS with ECH mostly working with s_server, to the point NSS client figures the server has accepted the ECH, but it then fails decrypting tickets so some key derivation is